planetmija/nemo-cluster.github.io/bwhpc/support.md

 ## When contacting the general bwHPC/HPC support

-Besides the [general](/support/) information please try to describe your problem/question as detailled as possible.
+Besides the [general](/support/) information please try to describe your problem/question as detailed as possible.

 Please write a ticket to the general HPC queue:
 [hpc-support@hpc.uni-freiburg.de](mailto:hpc-support@hpc.uni-freiburg.de)